andika-eka/introduction-andika-eka/README.md

 # Introduction
-This is the introduction of the course
+This is the introduction of the workshop artificial intelligence collaborate between Ming Chi University of Technology and Undiksha.